Visiting Palm Springs and Joshua Tree: A Complete Guide

 There is apparently quite a coffee shop culture in Palm Springs.
 Our son, who was using this trip as a working vacation, wound up choosing Starbucks Reserve as his outdoor office over the smaller cafes, attracted by the fine spray misters that kept the area comfortably cool.
 So even when it’s hot, you can chill in Palm Springs. ;)

 On Thursday evenings, Palm Canyon Drive is closed to traffic and downtown becomes a pedestrian street fair with arts, crafts, food and entertainment.
-This event is dubbed VillageFest and starts around 6 or 7 pm, depending on the season, and runs until 10 pm.
+This event is dubbed VillageFest and runs every Thursday until 10 pm.
+Hours shift slightly with the seasons — 6 pm from October through May, and 7 pm from June through September.

 What Palm Springs does particularly well is embracing its star-studded history while still keeping up with modern trends.
 It feels freshly updated but still very proudly exhibits its famous mid-century architecture.